 (Updated March 2021) You don’t have to travel far to experience arts and culture.
 More than ever, eager travelers are looking to their own backyards for the perfect getaway.
 A Dallas staycation offers the opportunity to view your own city in a new light – some bright neon lights actually – while saving time and money.
 Don’t overlook Dallas, Texas.
 The bustling hub of commerce and culture offers Texas-size attractions just steps from Omni Dallas Hotel.

-Things to Do in Dallas
+Things to Do on a Dallas Staycation

 Where to Eat in Dallas

-Where to Stay in Dallas
+Where to Stay on your Dallas Staycation

 For more Texas Staycations, read Best Staycation Cities: Fort Worth.